 Whether we're talking about email clients like Gmail, CRM tools like Salesforce, accounting solutions such as Xero, e-newsletter apps such as Mailchimp or helpdesks such as Zendesk, they all have two things in common: they are examples of software titles used by millions of businesses all over the world, and they are all applications that run in a web browser.

 If your team access all their key tools in a web browser, then why not provide them with system that is designed explicitly for doing that?
 Even modest Chromebooks provide an astonishingly fast and stable environment for working with browser-based applications.

-If your team travels a lot, then Chromebooks are an excellent option.
-They are generally much lighter and thinner than traditional laptops (due to the lack of moving parts).
-The only thing to watch out for is the lack of an internet connection: less of an issue these days, with tethering and ever improving wifi, but it is possible to hit a black spot.
+The thing to watch out for, of course, is the lack of an internet connection: less of an issue these days, with tethering via phone options and ever improving wifi, but it is possible to hit a black spot.

 The integration with G Suite is great

-Over 5 million companies use G Suite now - if yours is one of them, then you will be hard pressed to find a nicer, more reliable way to work with this suite of products than on a Chrome OS device.
+Over 5 million individuals and companies use G Suite now - and if you or your business is included in that number, then you will be hard pressed to find a nicer, more reliable way to work with this suite of products than on a Chrome OS device.

 That all sounded great didn't it?
 But before you rush out and by a Chromebook, there are a couple of significant downsides to consider.